booktree/booktree/CONTRIBUTING.md

 -   `question`: usage question for something that is already possible and so convenient it does not deserve a new feature.

--   `gitlab` prefixed labels give status of the request on GitLab.
+-   `orig` prefixed labels give status of the request on the original project, e.g:

-    - `gitlab-accepting-pr`: GitLab has accepted the feature, and it is also particularly important for this project.
+    - `orig-accepting-pr`: the original project has accepted the feature, and it is also particularly important for this project.
-    - `gitlab-timeout`: 2 weeks passed without a favorable reply from GitLab Team.
+    - `orig-timeout`: 2 weeks passed without a favorable reply from Prose Team.
-    - `gitlab-wontfix`: GitLab declined the feature.
+    - `orig-wontfix`: the original project declined the feature.
 It might still be acceptable in this project.

 If you don't have the permission to add a label to your issue, please add it to the title of the issue as: